superluminalspin/superluminalspin.github.io/AVLTests/README.md

 -Timing tests and comparisons for insertion and search operations.

+-Tests to ensure that only a single instance of each service classes can be instantiated.

 ---------------------

 Tests should be added into solution if not already present, add a reference to the AVL Tree project, and set as the test project as the startup project before attempting to run.